NYX (2024 series)

 NYX is the second volume of the American superhero comic book series NYX by publisher Marvel Comics.
-The series focuses on former X-Men students (especially from Academy X era) and Kamala Khan as they adapt to life at New York City in the post-Krakoan Age when mutants are hated and feared even more due to the actions of Orchis.
+The series focuses on former X-Men students (especially from Academy X era) and Kamala Khan as they adapt to life in New York City in the post-Krakoan Age when mutants are hated and feared even more due to the actions of Orchis.
 Laura Kinney (formerly X-23) was the only announced returning character from the original series; Kiden Nixon returned in the second half of the series.

 The ongoing series is written by Collin Kelly and Jackson Lanzing with art by Francesco Mortarino.
 The first issue was released in July 2024 as part of the X-Men: From the Ashes publishing initiative which relaunches the X-Men line.
 The series ended with the release of issue #10 in April 2025.